MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 double upper[];

-If the array size is not prepared, an error may occur.
+If the array size is not allocated, an error may occur.

 Safer method